You may be surprised to learn that diarrhea in some form is a persistent, common problem for many people with low vitamin B12 levels.

 It took 6 months to get enough Metronidazol to kill the clostridia bacteria.
 Metronidazol is the specific antibiotic recommended for tetanus, particularly if the person is allergic to penicillin as I am.

-The delay and interim inadequate doses of antibiotic showed me something valuable, however.
+But, the delay and inadequate doses of antibiotic showed me something valuable.

-The Erythromycin antibiotic from the ER helped.
-After it ran out it took me days to get more.
-In the interim I got worse.
-When I got more antibiotic, I again improved, but ran out before the symptoms were totally gone.
-In each case the dose was about half of what is recommended for Tetanus.
+Erythromycin from the ER helped.
+During the days after it ran out I got worse.
+When I got more antibiotic, I improved, but it ran out before all symptoms were gone.
+In each case the dose was half of that recommended for Tetanus.

 Finally at the end of March, 2005, I had 17 days of 500 mg Metronidazol every 6 hours, prescribed by the doctor for the homeless, whom I was able to see because the privy pit caused my home to be foreclosed — I was able to get my home back by using bankruptcy and selling a rental I’d had.
 (Now I’m once again praying for a miracle ~ to keep my home).

 After the first 17 days of Metronidazol I still had symptoms, so the doctor prescribed the same again.
-And, that did the trick.
+That did the trick.

 After the full course of Metronidazol I no longer had the diarrhea I’d had for a dozen years.

-Each of the small courses of antiobiotic changed the texture of my stool (this is so gross, but it is also the only way to tell you this) however the changes didn’t last.
+Each of the small courses of antiobiotic changed the texture of my stool (so gross, but it’s the only way to explain).
 The last course of Metronidazol not only changed the texture, the change lasted.

 Incidentally, research verifies that “cathartic stools” shed h.pylori: